 Dear sisters and brothers in Christ,

-Journey safe and well with Christ this week.
+May you journey well with Christ this week.

-Father Ian is the parish priest of St Paul's Anglican Church & St John's Malmsbury and is the team leader with the Central Highlands Cluster.
+Rev Cannon Ian Howarth is the Rector of the Anglican Parish of St Paul's Kyneton and St John's Malmsbury and is the team leader of the Central Highlands Cluster.